sdothum/dotfiles/README.md

-This repo's prior patch history resides with the [dotfiles-archive-2023](https://github.com/sdothum/dotfiles-archive-2023) repo -- which had become quite unwieldy, prompting this instance.
+This repo's prior patch history resides with the [dotfiles-archive-2023](https://github.com/sdothum/dotfiles-archive-2023) repo -- which had become quite unwieldy, prompting the generation instance.

 ## installation